Close

 • Speakers are responsible for obtaining approval/permission to use video, audio, images, etc. not created by them.
 ACC does not seek this approval on behalf of speakers.

-• We would suggest credit for use be listed on the bottom margin of the slide for clarity.
+• We suggest credit for use be listed on the bottom margin of the slide for clarity.

-Accessibility considerations
+Accessibility considerations:

 1. Microsoft accessibility features - prior to submitting your files, run the accessibility checker to ensure your file does not have anything that prevents all audience members from understanding your material.